The Overnight: Release

 The film had its world premiere at the 2015 Sundance Film Festival on January 23, 2015, with distribution rights bought by The Orchard.
 The film screened at SXSW, on March 14, 2015, the Tribeca Film Festival, on April 21, 2015, as well as at the Florida Film Festival, The Independent Boston Film Festival, the Seattle International Film Festival, the deadCENTER Film Festival, the Los Angeles Film Festival, the Edinburgh International Film Festival, and the Nantucket Film Festival.

 The film opened in a limited release in the United States on June 19, 2015, and opened in the United Kingdom on June 26, 2015.

 Home media

 The film was released on video on demand on September 8, 2015, and on DVD on September 15, 2015.

 Critical reception

-On Rotten Tomatoes, the film received an 83% "Certified Fresh" rating, based on 132 reviews, with an average rating of 6.9/10.
+On Rotten Tomatoes, the film received an 83% rating, based on 132 reviews, with an average rating of 6.9/10.
 The site's consensus states: "Witty and unpredictable, The Overnight benefits from writer-director Patrick Brice's sure-handed touch and strong performances from a talented cast."
-On Metacritic, the film has a score of 65 out of 100, based on 32 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 65 out of 100, based on 32 critics.

 Indiewire's Katie Walsh praised the film, describing it as "hysterically funny" and giving it a B+ grade.